Editorial Review Triage Team#

 Ensure that the post-review survey filled out (for issues opened after March 2023).
 Note this page is only accessible to our editorial team and only contains names / gh user names of people who filled out the survey rather than any survey data.

-Help the software review lead update older issues when metadata items is missing.
+Help the software review lead update older issues when metadata items are missing.

-Post on the pyOpenSci Discourse packages channel announcing & celebrating that a successful review has been completed!
+Post on the pyOpenSci Slack #pyos-updates channel announcing & celebrating that a successful review has been completed!

 Make sure JOSS tracking is happening as expected